leehelenah/Analyze-H1B-PW-data/README.md

 Most of my income spend on rent.
 I would like to know if the same happen to all Americans and immigrants.
 Therefore, I load the income, rent, and price data to Spark.
 I believe we can come up with some ideas to be rich by looking into this data.

 ## Data Source
 **PW** - Data from Department of Labor.
-The prevailing wage is used as a measure of the minimum allowable wage to be paid by employers seeking to employ a foreign national in H-1B status.
-It is a calculation of the average wage rate paid by employers to similarly-employed workers in substantially comparable jobs in the geographic area of intended employment. <br>
+Definition: The prevailing wage is used as a measure of the minimum allowable wage to be paid by employers seeking to employ a foreign national in H-1B status.
+It is a calculation of the average wage rate paid by employers to similarly-employed workers in substantially comparable jobs in the geographic area of intended employment.
+Size: 4 files, 600k rows. <br>

-**LCA** - Data from Department of Labor, disclose H1B applicants' income and demographic information <br>
+**LCA** - Data from Department of Labor, disclose H1B applicants' income and demographic information.
+Size: 2 files, 460k rows. <br>

-**Home Rent and Price** - Data from Zillow
+**Home Rent and Price** - Data from Zillow.
+Size: 2 files, 60k rows. <br>

 ## Data Quality Check and ETL pipeline: